The Safety Ratchet

 When they checked how often the AI labeler and the human reviewers agreed on what they were seeing, the results were mixed.
 Overall, about three-quarters of the time.
 On some categories, barely better than guessing.
 On one, there was literally zero agreement between the humans and the machine.

 The researchers are honest about this in their limitations section.
 They say the sample is small, self-selected, and the labels shouldn’t be interpreted as unique indicators of delusions.
+They’re not hiding the problems.
 They did real work.
-They’re not hiding the problems.
+The harms they documented are real.

 The logs revealed chatbots were sycophantic in more than 70% of their messages.
 Every single one of the 19 logs contained messages where the chatbot claimed to have feelings or implied it was sentient.
 When users expressed violent thoughts, the chatbot failed to discourage them 83% of the time.
 In a third of those cases, it actively encouraged the violence.